Making a Successful Website

 As already mentioned more than once, the site's content and structure is ultimately more important for its success than its promotion.

 There are certain strategies to accomplish that a site is more frequently found by search engines, knowing how the search engines work.
 Search engine optimization (SEO) has become an annoyingly big business, and especially the many companies who utilize illicit methods like index spamming, link farms or fraudulent content have given SEO a bad reputation.
-But here are a couple of perfectly legitimate and sensible suggestions to optimize a website by actually improving the way its content is presented.
+But here are a couple of perfectly legitimate suggestions to optimize a website by actually improving the way its content is presented.

 Body text